 - In 2016, the CYOA Technical Committee undertook a 10-month analysis and revision of the original version of the classic yacht rating formula (CRF) which resulted in the development of a more transparent and data-driven version of the rule called CRF MkII.
 CRF MkII was adopted for use by every classic yacht regatta in New England in 2017, and the process of procuring a rating certificate has been streamlined and automated.
 Because the rule will be continually analyzed and improved, each yacht must get a new certificate each year.

-- Last fall, the CYOA Technical Committee developed the new Classic Yacht Racing Guidelines, a document that lays out a set of standards for event organizers to use when writing a Notice of Race in order to make the experience of racing a classic yacht more consistent from event to event.
+- In 2019, the CYOA Technical Committee developed the new Classic Yacht Racing Guidelines, a document that lays out a set of standards for event organizers to use when writing a Notice of Race in order to make the experience of racing a classic yacht more consistent from event to event.

 - CYOA is working to organize opportunities for members and their guests to compare notes, tell stories and generally get to know each other better off the water.
 We believe these events, in addition to being a fun and relaxing way to spend a couple of hours, can also promote better relationships on the water as well.